-Learn how to draw a Fish with this easy step by step tutorial.
+Learn how to draw a fish with this easy step by step tutorial.
 It only takes a few more steps to make him look like an extra real one.

-It’s based on the bluegill species that is found in North American waterways, and very possibly one that some some have fished for before.
+This tutorial is based on the bluegill species that is found in North American waterways, and very possibly one that some some have fished for before.
 They are some of the most popular breed in the sport of fishing.

 This bluegill does have the basic eye shape that most students tend to draw, and the familiar fins, but with a bit more work, can look SO much more like a real fish.

 There’s a narrowness that connects to the tail, and the fins have both smooth AND pointy edges.
 Small changes that are not that hard to draw, and end up making a big difference in one’s study of a fish.

 Lastly, when it comes to coloring, the iridescent color is admittedly tricky to do if one was still going for realism.
 However, just making the bellies lighter than the rest of the body is easy, and true for most fish in any body of water.
 Easy, peasy.

 - Fish Tutorial (click to download a PDF)